wengcychan/community360/README.md

 # 🏙️ Community360

-Community360 is a city planning platform for public engagement, harnessing open data and exisitng models to construct detailed city models, enhanced with ArcGIS Maps SDK and Unity for immersive visualization and gamification.
+Community360 is a city planning platform for public engagement, harnessing open data and exisitng models to construct detailed city models, enhanced with ArcGIS Maps SDK and Unity3D for immersive visualization and gamification.

 ## 🤖 Features